tnichols217/notes/CSDS 391/Textbook/2 - Intelligent Agents.md

 ### Utility-based

-- A utility function is defined for the model,
+- A utility function is defined for the model
+- The agent aims to maximize its expected utility
+- Is a